Jeremias215/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was deployed in Microsoft Azure, with log sources configured to feed into a Log Analytics workspace.
+Microsoft Sentinel was utilized to monitor the environment, triggering alerts and creating incidents based on the ingested logs.
+Metrics were collected during an initial 24-hour period in an unprotected setup and compared to those gathered after implementing security controls.
+The results showed a significant reduction in security events and incidents, highlighting the effectiveness of the applied measures.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It’s important to note that if the network resources were subjected to higher user activity, the volume of security events and alerts within the 24-hour post-hardening phase might have been greater.